SirRender00/texasholdem/docs/top_level/getting_started.rst

 GUIs
 ^^^^^^^^^
-The GUI package currently comes with a text-based GUI to play games from the command line.
+The GUI package currently comes with a text-based GUI to play & display games from the command line as shown above, in addition to viewing game history, and playing against agents.
 Coming later will be web-app based GUIs.

 See :ref:`guis` for more